 - A6.23 For example, if the non-EEA MCT provider is currently setting a high MTR, the UK provider is likely to have an incentive to set a high MTR to avoid a net revenue outflow.
-An alternative for the UK MCT provider would be to seek to negotiate a reciprocal low outcome.
-This would have the advantage of avoiding a negative demand response from high UK MTRs, but could entail the UK provider becoming a net recipient (if rates were successfully negotiated to reciprocal low) and ultimately preferring a reciprocal high MTR.
-In our view, for those routes where non-EEA MCT providers set a high MTR, it is more likely to be in the UK MCT provider's interest to also set a high MTR even if the traffic is balanced at current (asymmetric) MTRs. - A6.24 If, following an increase in its MTR to a high reciprocal rate, the UK MCT provider then experienced a reduction in inbound calls such that it became a net sender of traffic to the non-EEA MCT provider, this would shift the incentives to those described in the previous example.
-That is, the non-EEA provider would have a strong incentive to prefer a reciprocal high outcome, thereby reinforcing the likelihood of this high MTR outcome, even if traffic was initially balanced.
+If, following an increase in its MTR to a high reciprocal rate, the UK MCT provider then experienced a reduction in inbound calls such that it became a net sender of traffic to the non-EEA MCT provider, the non-EEA provider would have a strong incentive to prefer a reciprocal high outcome, thereby reinforcing the likelihood of this high MTR outcome, even if traffic was initially balanced. - A6.24 An alternative for the UK MCT provider would be to seek to negotiate a reciprocal low outcome.
+This would have the advantage of avoiding a negative demand response from high UK MTRs, but could entail the UK provider becoming a net sender (if rates were successfully negotiated to reciprocal low and if UK retail prices were reduced in response) thereby reinforcing the non-EEA provider's incentive to prefer a reciprocal high MTR.
+In our view, for those routes where non-EEA MCT providers set a high MTR, it is more likely to be in the UK MCT provider's interest to also set a high MTR even if the traffic is balanced at current (asymmetric) MTRs.